smikhalevski/roqueform/README.md

 field.at('hello').isValidating; // ⮕ true
 ```

 Since each field can be validated separately, there can be multiple validations running in parallel.
-Validator callback
+The validator
-can check that a particular field participates in a validation process:
+callback can check that a particular field participates in a validation process:

 ```ts
 const field = createField({ hello: 'world' }, [